Tenza/configurations/ArchLinux Installation/1 - Base System Installation.md

 #### (Optional) (RAID) Create file to assembly RAID arrays and enable the mdadm mkinitcpio hook

 This is required for the RAID 0 configuration.
-The module `mdadm` will use the information generated here to assemble the array on boot.
+The module `mdadm_udev` will use the information generated here to assemble the array on boot.
 Also, note that even if the wiki says that `mdraid` is used for fake raid systems, Intel advises the use of `mdadm` for their boards.
 Start by finding out where the RAID array is located.

 <pre>
+mdadm --misc --help
 mdadm --detail-platform
-mdadm -E /dev/<b>mdX</b>
+mdadm --examine /dev/<b>mdX</b>
 </pre>

-In my case the array is located on md127 and uses Intel Matrix Storage Manager (imsm).
-Now generate the file that `mdadm` will use to assemble the array on boot.
+In my case the array is located on md127, and the md125 and md126 are the members of the Intel Matrix Storage Manager (imsm) controler.
+Now simply get the identity of the members with the help of `mdadm`, and add them to the file `/etc/mdadm.conf` in order to assemble the array on boot.
+These instructions can be read in the `/etc/mdadm.conf` file itself.

 <pre>
-mdadm -I -e imsm /dev/<b>md127</b>
-mdadm --examine --scan >> /mnt/etc/mdadm.conf
+mdadm --examine --scan >> /etc/mdadm.conf
 </pre>

-Now enable  the `mdadm` hook upon boot, **in the correct order** in order to assemble the RAID array.
+Now enable the `mdadm_udev` hook upon boot, **in the correct order** in order to assemble the RAID array.

+> Although the wiki advocates for the use of `mdadm_udev`, I also tried using the module `mdadm`, but unfortunatly it generated a segmentation fault, and my system did not boot.

 <pre>
 nano /etc/mkinitcpio.conf